learn2gether/learn2gether.github.io/_posts/2018-01-01-Titanic-Analysis.md

 ```

-not everyone has Cabin, so we assign NaN as 0, people who have cabin as 1
+<div style="text-align: justify"> Not everyone has Cabin, so we assign NaN as 0, people who have cabin as 1 </div>

 ```python